 In 1962, the law was tightened to impose stiffer sentences for firearms offences and to impose tighter age limits on acquisition.

 After the abolition of the death sentence, the Firearms Act 1965 was enacted which increased the minimum legal length of shotgun barrels without a certificate to 24 inches.
 This law also created more offences and tightened sentences.

-Calls for the tightening of the law were rejected in 1973, however, punitive increases in licensing fees became the norm as did tighter and tighter interpretations of the law by the police.
+Calls for the tightening of the law were rejected in 1973, however, punitive increases in licencing fees became the norm as did tighter and tighter interpretations of the law by the police.

 In 1981, a man fired a starting pistol near the Queen during the Trooping of the Colours.
 This led to the Firearms Act 1982, which classifies imitation firearms which can be readily converted into working firearms as firearms.